Rodger Young

 Rodger Wilton Young (April 28, 1918 – July 31, 1943) was a United States Army infantryman from Ohio during World War II.
-Born in the small town of Tiffin, Ohio, in 1918, Young suffered a sports injury in high school that led to his becoming nearly deaf and blind.
-Despite this, Young was able to pass the exams necessary to enter the Ohio National Guard.
+Born in the small town of Tiffin, Ohio, in 1932, Young suffered a sports injury in high school that led to his becoming nearly deaf and blind.
+Despite this, he was able to pass the exams necessary to enter the Ohio National Guard.
 Soon after the United States entered World War II, Young's company was activated as part of the U.S. Army.
-Soon after his activation, in 1943, Young was killed on the island of New Georgia while helping his platoon withdraw from a Japanese ambush.
+Soon after his activation, in 1943, Young was killed on the island of New Georgia in Solomon Islands while helping his platoon withdraw from a Japanese ambush.
 For his actions, he was posthumously awarded the United States' highest military decoration, the Medal of Honor.

-In the years after Young's death, his legacy was commemorated in many works.
-Songwriter Frank Loesser penned "The Ballad of Rodger Young", a song which praises the courage of American infantrymen as represented by Young.
+In remembrance of Young, the songwriter Frank Loesser wrote "The Ballad of Rodger Young", a war song based on Young's Medal of Honor citation.
 The night infiltration course at Fort Benning is named for Young, as is a small arms firing range at Camp Perry.
+Rodger Young Village was a veteran's living community set up near Laguna, California (now paved over as a freeway).

 Early life and education

 Young was born on April 28, 1918, in Tiffin, Ohio, to Nicholas and Ester Young.
 He had four siblings; three brothers and one sister.
 For much of his early life, Young lived in the town of Green Springs, Ohio, but later in his childhood he and his family moved to Clyde, Ohio.
 Throughout his childhood, Young enjoyed hunting, which improved his marksmanship skills.

 Although a small-statured boy, Young was a keen athlete.
-While at high school, Young tried out for his school's football team.
-He was not accepted at first, but eventually, Young's effort and enthusiasm in practices persuaded the coach to allow him to play in some games.
+While in high school, he tried out for his school's football team.
+He was not accepted at first, but eventually, his effort and enthusiasm in practices persuaded the coach to allow him to play in some games.

 During a high school basketball game, Young received a serious head injury after contact with an opponent.
 The incident led to significant but gradual damage to his hearing and eyesight.
-Because of this, Young had to drop out of high school in his sophomore year, at which point his hearing and vision loss had progressed to a severe point.
+Because of this, he had to drop out of high school in his sophomore year, at which point his hearing and vision loss had progressed to a severe point.